-For renters with a short credit history and few open tradeline accounts, this program offers a way to build credit just by making the rent payments you were already making.
+If you have a short credit history and few open trade-line accounts, this is perfect for you.
+The program offers a way to build credit just by making the rent payments you were already making.

 If You Don’t Have One Already, Apply For a Credit Card

 To build positive credit using a credit card, it is essential that you pay the card’s balance in full each month.
-This avoids interest and quickly builds your credit score.
+This way, you avoid paying interest and quickly build your credit score.

 Become an Authorized User on Somebody Else’s Credit Card